purely-functional/eslint-plugin-pure/docs/rules/pure.md

 const x = (f(), g())    // <-- Result of `f()` discarded.
                         //     It must be there for side-effects!

+const a = window.a = 1  // <-- AssignmentExpressions are impure.

+const id = nextId++     // <-- UpdateExpressions are impure.
 ```

 The following patterns are not warnings: